UpGado/ascii_racer/README.md

 100% Python.

 ### Start Game
-To start, run `python3 game.py` to behind the game
+To start, run `python3 game.py` to begin the game

 ### Scoring
 There are four different types of drinks that you can collect on the racetrack.